The 5th (Northumberland Fusiliers)

 1898 1st/Northumberland Fusiliers

-The 1st/Northumberland Fusiliers arrived in Crete from Egypt on 6 Oct 1898 following the Nile Campaign.
+The 1st/Northumberland Fusiliers, 788 strong, arrived in Crete from Egypt on 6 October 1898 following the Nile Campaign.
 It served in Crete for 3 months.
+In December, its HQ was at Floriana Barracks with a detachment at Mtarfa Barracks.

 Its average constantly sick was 10.58 (51.61/1000 mean strength).
 The average sick time to each soldier was 18.81 days.
 The average duration of cases of sickness was 22.71 days.